enniovilla/project-1-ci/README.md

 ## Credits

-- I used [Kera Cudmore's Quiz Arms Readme](https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md) as the basis for my project's Readme.
+- I used [Kera Cudmore's Quiz Arms Readme](https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md) as an inspiration for my project's Readme.
 - Kevin Powell helped me understand flexbox with [this video](https://www.youtube.com/watch?v=u044iM9xsWU&t=986s) and Figma with [this one](https://www.youtube.com/watch?v=eZJOSK4gXl4&t=1206s).
 - [The ultimate guide to web performance](https://www.youtube.com/watch?v=0fONene3OIA) was useful to make me understand how to improve the performance of my website.